LTLA/nclist-cpp/README.md

 nclist::overlaps_any(subjects, 14.4, 29.5, params, workspace, matches);
 ```

-The subject range indices can also be changed from `int` to other integer types.
+The subject interval indices (used to store the overlap results in `matches`) can also be changed from `int` to other integer types like `std::size_t`.
-Larger types may be preferred if there are more ranges than can be represented by `int`, at the cost of some increased memory usage.
+Larger types may be preferred if there are more intervals than can be represented by `int`, at the cost of some increased memory usage.

-## Customizing subject ranges
+## Custom subject intervals

-We can use `build_custom()` to handle subject coordinates in formats other than a C-style array.
+The `build_custom()` function accepts subject interval coordinates in formats other than a C-style array.
-For example, we might have stored the subject coordinates in a `std::deque` for more efficient expansion:
+For example, we might have stored the coordinates in a `std::deque` for more efficient expansion:

 ```cpp
 std::deque<int> dq_starts { 5, 10, 20 };